 We live in a digital world where information and communication technology (ICT) is central to our modern lives.
-There is a high demand for graduates with strong computer science skills and employers often report finding difficulties in recruiting well-qualified staff.
+There is a high demand for graduates with strong computer science skills and employers often report difficulties recruiting well-qualified staff.

 Students have continued to gain good grades at GCSE and A Level, and have the opportunity to start the GCSE course in Year 9.

-Computer Science, the study of computational thinking, covers a wide variety of topics including programming, logic, and problem-solving.
+Computer Science, the study of computational thinking, covers various topics including programming, logic, and problem-solving.
 We also focus on our pupils’ knowledge and understanding of computation and digital technology.
 The curriculum also covers how computers work, computer arithmetic, logic and systems development.

 Pupils are taught to: